mzazon/awesome-cloud-projects/aws/content-delivery-networks-cloudfront/content-delivery-networks-cloudfront.md

    echo "✅ CloudFront Function created and published"
    ```

-   The function removes tracking parameters to improve cache hit ratios and handles URL redirects.
-Publishing makes the function available for association with distribution behaviors.
+   The function uses the cloudfront-js-2.0 runtime for enhanced capabilities and removes tracking parameters to improve cache hit ratios.
+Publishing makes the function available for association with distribution behaviors, enabling edge-based request processing.

 2. **Create Lambda@Edge Function for Advanced Processing**:

    Lambda@Edge functions run at edge locations and provide full programming language capabilities for complex request/response processing.
 They're perfect for security header injection, content personalization, and API integrations that require more processing power than CloudFront Functions.
-For additional implementation examples, see the [Lambda@Edge example functions documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-examples.html).
+This implementation demonstrates comprehensive security header injection for enhanced protection.

    ```bash
    # Create Lambda@Edge function for response manipulation